bahar98/Network/aaa.md

 ### FreeRADIUS server setup for GNS3

 At first i tried to install FreeRADIUS server using [this link](https://computingforgeeks.com/how-to-install-freeradius-and-daloradius-on-ubuntu/).
-It appeared tp be successful but i couldn't figure out a way to connect a cisco router in GNS3 environment to this server.
+It appeared to be successful but i couldn't figure out a way to connect a cisco router in GNS3 environment to this server.

 After this attempt i tried to go [this](https://github.com/kazkansouh/gns3-freeradius) route which was successful.
 These are the steps that I took: